senseionizuka/excel-bike-buyers-dashboard/README.md

 Dashboard Design

-- Dataset Description
+Dataset Description

-The dataset includes the following fields:
+The dataset contains customer-level information with the following fields:

 Gender